geoffwoollard/learn_cryoem_math/README.md

 * Grob, P., Bean, D., Typke, D., Li, X., Nogales, E., & Glaeser, R. M. (2013).
 Ranking TEM cameras by their response to electron shot noise.
 Ultramicroscopy, 133, 1–7. http://doi.org/10.1016/j.ultramic.2013.01.003
   * Details of stats of DFT/FFT of noise image.
 Poisson counting stats assumed, in high electron count limit, where the detector detects the energy from the counts, and each depositing event (measured contribution to the pixel value) is a general random variable with only the mean and variance known/fixed.
 * Sauter, N. K., Kern, J., Yano, J., & Holton, J. M. (2020).
 Towards the spatial resolution of metalloprotein charge states by detailed modeling of XFEL crystallographic diffraction.
 Acta Crystallographica Section D: Structural Biology, 76, 176–192. http://doi.org/10.1107/S2059798320000418
+* Jensen, G. J., & Vos, M. (2020).
+Electron Microscopy University.
+Retrieved from https://em-learning.com/
+  * includes a whole section of videos on detectors.
+A good introduction to detector physics.

 ### Linear Algebra
 * Abdi, H. (2007).
 The Eigen-Decomposition: Eigenvalues and Eigenvectors.
 Encyclopedia of Measurements and Statistics, 1–10.